Better Stories, Better Languages

 Solution: Never log as root.
 Create your sub-domain.

-Persist important data?
+A: Persist important data?

 Issue: important data must persist against hw/sw failure